lutechsource/MiSTerStuff/GroovyMiSTer/mame_documentation.md

 ### On the PC:
 - [ ] Extract **mame_nogpu_24.7z** to a current official MAME installation.
 This will replace the current mame.exe file, so rename the current one if you want to or just create a copy of the MAME installation just for GroovyMiSTer.
-- [ ] Create a Windows shortcut or batch file in the MAME installation directory that runs the below command.
-Replace 192.x.x.x with the static MiSTer IP address.
+- [ ] Either create a Windows shortcut or batch file in the MAME installation directory that runs the below command.
+Or edit the MAME.ini file with the same changes.
+Make sure to replace 192.x.x.x with the static MiSTer IP address.
 Leave the quotes on the ip address.

+MAME INI edit
+``
+video                     mister
+aspect                    4:3
+switchres                 1
+monitor                   arcade_15
+mister_window             1
+mister_ip                 192.x.x.x
+mister_compression        lz4
+``

+Shortcut version
 ``
 mame -video mister -aspect 4:3 -switchres -monitor arcade_15 -mister_window -mister_ip "192.x.x.x" -mister_compression lz4
 ``

 ### On PC & MiSTer:
 - [ ] Connect MiSTerFPGA and PC to the same ethernet network.
 The faster the better.